 results; if the 1st dimension is one of the lowest, it is likely you are trying to work on things that are beyond your control and that you can't really influence - you don't have sufficient buy in.
 Especially if scope & objective are much higher than the team expertise and the analytical process methodology.
 Of course, if the 1st dimension is too high, the risk is management will have unrealistic expectations about what can be accomplished within your current capabilities.
 Which other dimensions are the highest?
 Lowest?
 This should point out to your strengths and weaknesses.

 Unless you have clearly defined your role, the tasks that are yours, who will approve your deliverables (not necessarily your boss), who are your internal clients (commonly referred to as stakeholders) and subject matter experts you will rely on, you will never be able to prove your value and optimize your own job.

-Now, before you tell me a RASCI, CAIRO or DACI is better for whatever reason, I'll tell you what I tell my students when they come up saying a SMARTER objectives are better than SMART ones: the thought process is more important than the acronym.
+Now, before you tell me a RASCI, CAIRO or DACI is better for whatever reason, I'll tell you what I tell my students when they come up saying a SMARTER objectives are better than SMART ones: the thought process is more important than the acronym